 Data

 The Federal Communications Commission (FCC) administers the E-Rate program to provide discounts to schools and libraries for purchases of telecommunications equipment and services.
 The program relies on school and district-level urban and rural assignments to determine the discount level.
 Urban assignments are based on territory that includes all Census-defined Urbanized Areas and all Urban Clusters with a population of 25,000 or more.
 Rural assignments are based on territory that includes all Census-defined rural territory, as well as Urban Clusters with a population less than 25,000.
-Although the United States Department of Education does not operate the E-Rate program, it serves many of the same schools and school districts that participate in E-Rate.
+Although the U.S. Department of Education does not operate the E-Rate program, it serves many of the same schools and school districts that participate in E-Rate.
 Additional information about the E-Rate program is available at www.usac.org/sl.

 E-Rate Locale Boundaries (55 MB)